SimDeveloper-cripto/E2EFragilityAnalyzer/README.md

-# E2EFragilityAnalyzer Overview
+# Overview

-This project is the continuation of https://github.com/Noctino52/FragilitySentry. <br />
-It is still a work in progress, meaning this Readme overview will be updated once completed. <br/>
+This is my Bachelor's Thesis project: an end-to-end test case fragility evaluator for web applications using Selenium written in Java. <br />
 All the development process took place in a Linux environment (Ubuntu 22 and Ubuntu 23). <br />
+It works with every web application since you just need to make sure that the app is running on you computer (a Docker Container is the best choice). <br />
+I have provided for you some examples.

 ## How to test an application